-If you can spend a few hours to help beautify our community, or to be a team leader, helping to organize volunteers, please contact Brett Lucas at 498-9221.
-Or, you can RSVP online on our Events page.
+If you can spend a few hours to help beautify our community, you can RSVP online on our Events page.

 Apparel: Please wear clothing that fits the task of walking and doing yard work outdoors.
 April can bring cool mornings and warmer afternoons, so be sure to wear long pants and have a light jacket or sweatshirt handy.
 (No sandals or open-toed shoes, for safety reasons.)